Beyond the Classroom

 Campus Publications for Writers and Artists

-Lander's journal of nonfiction, New Voices publishes both academic
+Lander's journal of nonfiction, New Voices publishes art, academic

-essays and personal reflection written by Lander students from all
+essays, personal reflections and creative pieces written by Lander students from all

 disciplines.
 The publication is produced each spring semester by a team